Solving the Stock Option Forecast problem by a numerical method for the Black-Scholes Equation with Machine Learning Classification Model: Summary and Future Development

-\begin{enumerate} \item we require $y_i$ to be binary values which in this case 0 or 1. \item p represent the predicted probability. \end{enumerate} Since we want to have a better prediction which means that we would want to maximize the log likelihood function.
-If we want to use this as our loss function, we will simply invert the function which
+Here, $y_i$ must be binary (either 0 or 1), and $p$ represents the predicted probability.
+Since we aim to improve predictions, we want to maximize the log-likelihood function.
+To use this as our loss function, we simply invert it:

-If we minimize the loss function, we essentially will have a better fitting.
-Since the likelihood function is a function of probability, we want to make it into a function of corresponding odds is the logit function which has the form
+Minimizing the log-loss function corresponds to a better fit.
+Since the likelihood function is a probability function, we convert it into a function of corresponding odds using the logit function:

-which $\frac{p}{1-p}$ represents the corresponding odds of the given probability.
-Let's do some basic arithmetic by plugging in variables \\ First, let's have $log(\frac{p}{1-p}) = y$ Then,
+where $\frac{p}{1-p}$ represents the odds of the given probability.
+Let's perform some algebraic manipulations: